 Cleaning up your report is the first step in trying to raising your FICO score.
 Seymour and Associates has some tips for helping you get your report looking better than ever.

-First, clean up the multiple variations of your name.
-Similar names could cause issues with your credit.
+- Clean up the multiple variations of your name - Similar names could cause issues with your credit.
 Your information could merge with those with similar names as you.
-So, you should narrow it down to one name, your current legal name.
+You should narrow it down to one name, your current legal name.

-Second, multiple addresses should be cleaned up to only show your most current address.
-If you share the same address as someone before, this data could have been combined together and be reporting wrong on your credit.
+- Only show your most current address - If you share the same address as someone before, this data could have been combined together and be reporting wrong on your credit.

-Third, make sure you dispute anything that is not your debt.
-You can also dispute things such as the wrong amount showing or the incorrect date of your last activity on the account.
+- Dispute anything that is not your debt - You can also dispute things such as the wrong amount showing or the incorrect date of your last activity on the account.

 All the items above, can affect your credit in a negative way.
 It is important not only pull a credit report once a year to see who is reporting, but also to clean up the areas that could cause more harm than any negative accounts, foreclosures and/or bankruptcies could be causing.